deleugpn/blog/content/blog/what-it-means-to-run-a-monolith-on-aws-lambda/index.md

-meantime we can still make use of its fantastic elasticity and capabilities by making small tweaks and adjustments to the software deployment process so that we can combine great tools and knowledge available for ages while creating an ecosystem that will easily scale for the needs of the business that will exist within the next 5~10 years.
+meantime we can still make use of its fantastic elasticity and capabilities by making small tweaks and adjustments to the software deployment process so that we can combine great tools and proven knowledge while creating an ecosystem that will easily scale for the needs of the business that will exist within the next 5~10 years.
 The next generation of developers will surely look down at all of the "legacy" I'll